samueltomaselli/pokedex/README.md

 # pokedex
-Pokedex created as an alternative to study APIs.
+Pokédex created as an alternative to study APIs.
 - Credits: "Manual do Dev".